 Scott Murphree, Tenor

 Tenor Scott Murphree is a distinguished singer of the concert, recital and opera stage.
-In addition to specializing in traditional opera repertoire, he has also created roles in several world premieres of operas including Allan Jaffee’s Mary Shelley, Christopher Berg’s Cymbeline, and Tina Davison’s Billy and Zelda.
-Highlights of recent engagements include performances with Central City Opera, Glimmerglass Opera, Des Moines Metro Opera, Opera Delaware.
-Utah Opera, Opera Delaware, Nevada Opera, Orpheus Chamber Orchestra, American Symphony Orchestra, Atlantic Chamber Orchestra, New York Festival of Song, Five Boroughs Music Festival, Carnegie Hall’s Weill Recital Hall, Alice Tully Hall, 92nd Street Y, Walter Reade Theater, Town Hall in Seattle, Eos Orchestra, Sioux City Symphony, Southeast Texas Symphony, Cape May Music Festival, Aspen Music Festival and Pacific Music Festival in Japan.
+In addition to specializing in traditional opera repertoire, he has created roles in several world premieres of operas including Allan Jaffe’s Mary Shelley, Christopher Berg’s Cymbeline, Jon Gibson’s Violet Fire, and Tina Davison’s Billy and Zelda.
+Highlights of his performances include appearances with Central City Opera, Glimmerglass Opera, Des Moines Metro Opera, Opera Delaware, Utah Opera, Nevada Opera, Orpheus Chamber Orchestra, American Symphony Orchestra, New York Festival of Song, Five Boroughs Music Festival, Aspen Music Festival and Pacific Music Festival.
 He has worked closely with composers such as Ned Rorem, Ricky Ian Gordon, Robert Beaser and Richard Hundley, and has premiered songs written especially for him by Yehudi Wyner, Tom Cipullo, Richard Pearson Thomas and Christopher Berg.
-Murphree has served on the voice faculties of the University of Connecticut and the Yale School of Drama and currently serves as an adjunct professor on the voice faculty in the Steinhardt School at New York University.
-Murphree received his B.M. from the University of North Texas, his M.M. from Yale University, and his D.M.A. from State University of New York at Stony Brook.
+He has served on the voice faculties of the University of Connecticut and the Yale School of Drama and currently is an adjunct professor of voice in the Steinhardt School at New York University.
+He received his B.M. from the University of North Texas, his M.M. from Yale University, and his D.M.A. from State University of New York at Stony Brook.

 Grant Wenaus, Piano

-Grant Wenaus is the former Director of Piano Collaborative Piano Studies at NYU, where he has conducted productions including The Magic Flute, L'enfant et les sortilèges, Dido and Aeneas, Orpheus in the Underworld, The Merry Widow, Ragtime, City of Angels and The Light in the Piazza.
+Grant Wenaus is the former Director of Piano Collaborative Piano Studies at NYU, where he conducted productions including The Magic Flute, L'enfant et les sortilèges, Dido and Aeneas, Orpheus in the Underworld, The Merry Widow, Ragtime, City of Angels and The Light in the Piazza.
 Dr. Wenaus is a Principal Coach and Assistant Conductor at the Glimmerglass Festival, and has been a vocal coach for the UpNorth Vocal Institute, the Interlochen Center for the Arts, and the Florence Voice Seminar.
-At Glimmerglass, he has performed in recitals with Jay Hunter Morris, Nathan Gunn, David Pittsinger, Anthony Roth Costanzo, Marietta Simpson and Peter Volpe.
-He is the primary pianist for the New Voices Collective, a concert series for Broadway composers and performers at Symphony Space in New York City, where he works with such luminaries as John Kander, Jason Robert Brown, Andrew Lippa, Carolee Carmello, Kate Baldwin, Rebecca Luker, Lauren Kennedy and Brian D'Arcy James.
-A highlight of his performing career was playing alongside Martin Katz at Carnegie Hall with Sylvia McNair and Sanford Sylvan in a tribute to Isaac Stern.
+At Glimmerglass, he has performed in recitals with Eric Owens, Jay Hunter Morris, Nathan Gunn, David Pittsinger, Anthony Roth Costanzo, Marietta Simpson and Peter Volpe.
+He has also been an accompanist for many concerts at Symphony Space in New York City, working with such Broadway luminaries as John Kander, Jason Robert Brown, Andrew Lippa, Carolee Carmello, Kate Baldwin, Rebecca Luker, Julia Murney and Brian D'Arcy James.
+This year, Grant has been a vocal coach at Sarasota Opera and Atlanta Opera, and has joined the faculty at Montclair State University, New Jersey.